JRenoir/WISER_Quantum_Portfolio_Optimization_VG/README.md

 ### III.
 Write a quantum optimization program

 We map $n$ binary variables to $n$ qubits.
 Following the project initiators’ approach, we employ the Variational Quantum Eigensolver (VQE) to solve the unconstrained formulation.
-Inspired by both the TwoLocal ansatz and the BFCD ansatz (https://arxiv.org/pdf/2405.13898), we design a custom ansatz (named `'TwoLocalxx'`) in which the entanglement block consists of RXX gates arranged according to a bilinear entanglement map.
+Inspired by both the TwoLocal ansatz and the BFCD ansatz (https://arxiv.org/pdf/2405.13898), we design **a custom ansatz** (named `'TwoLocalxx'`) **in which the entanglement block consists of RXX gates arranged according to a bilinear entanglement map**.
 This structure aims to balance expressibility and circuit depth while leveraging efficient two-qubit interactions.

 **Ansatz Details**: